aarmiller/SimEpi/assignments/week2.md

 # Load Data

-For this assignment we will be working with the synthetic Medicare data.
-This data is a synthetic dataset meant to mimic actual Medicare data.
-Additional details on the dataset can be found here.
-This data is publicly available and can be used for trial and demonstration purposes;
-this allows researches to test our their analysis or code before applying it to actual data which is subject to numerous security restrictions.

 Start by loading the beneficiary summary data for 2008, 2009 and 2010 along with the inpatient data.
-Read these in and store them as the objects named `bene_2008, bene_2009, bene_2010, inpatient`. **Note:** I have saved my data in my R project directory for this course under `"SimEpi2021/data/synthetic_medicare/sample1/"`.
+Read these datasets in and store them as the objects named `bene_2008, bene_2009, bene_2010, inpatient`.
+**Note:** I have saved my data in my R project directory for this course under `"SimEpi2021/data/synthetic_medicare/sample1/"`.

 ## Process the data

+Next process the data (clean and modify) so that it is easier to work with.

 #### Beneficiary Data